ThiagoTeodoro/ParseHistory/README.md

 Next plans
 ===============================================
 - [x] Change the show number from 200,0123,111 for 200,01k
-- [ ] Rcords Parses from some specific Bosses.
+- [ ] Records Parses from some specific Bosses.